Yekaterinoslav Governorate: Location

-The government was created in 1802 out of the Yekaterinoslav vice-regency.
-The governorate bordered to the north with the Kharkov Governorate and Poltava Governorate, to the west and southwest with the Kherson Governorate, to the south with the Taurida Governorate and Sea of Azov, and to the east with Don Host Oblast.
+The government was created in 1802 when the Novorossiya Governorate was split into three governorates.
+The Yekaterinoslav Governorate bordered to the north with the Kharkov Governorate and Poltava Governorate, to the west and southwest with the Kherson Governorate, to the south with the Taurida Governorate and Sea of Azov, and to the east with Don Host Oblast.

 Administrative divisions

 The governorate was created in place of Novorossiysk Governorate in 1802 and encompassed a huge area of the southern Ukraine.
 Officially, the new governorate was created as Ekaterinoslav Governorate in 1802 and subdivided into the following uyezds with centres in: